ARKhan4537/Database-Software-Dev-C-/Readme.txt

 2) Binary  Encrption/Decryption strings.
 3) use Powershell /Batch File & System Programming For Creating this Application.
 4) Searching /Sorting Data Techniques.
-5) straik.bat is lib file of program.
+5) .bat files  are lib files of program.
+6) Email Functioning For Backup Data on Gmail.
+7)

 What Kind of software ,We Develop ..?